Twin Cities, Minnesota · 2026 · Three Voices

 I would say probably a bit touched out.
 Definitely exhausted because of the amount of pressure that I'm under, but then the presence of support is not the same.
 Urgency feels very alive and present.

 Overwhelming for sure, and really tender.
 It makes you have a level of commitment to those that don't have the same privilege as you too.
 I feel like Black women — we already know what disadvantages look like in terms of being a mother, having scarce resources, having to be strategic and survive under a lot of circumstances and systems.
-And then when you see peers of yours that have harsher circumstances, meaning like their education, their ability to just do basic things, you have a level of commitment.
-You feel kind of committed to wanting their children to have experiences as your children, you know.
+And then when you see peers of yours that have harsher circumstances, meaning their education, their ability to just do basic things, you have a level of commitment.
+You feel kind of committed to wanting their children to have experiences as your children.

-And this is why my writing I did in January, I was like, "we're not a war stricken city."
+And this is why my writing I did in January, I was like, "We're not a war stricken city."
 When folks come with that posture, what do you expect community members — how do you expect us to respond?
 How do you expect a mother to respond?
 Primitively, when there's animals and their baby is under attack, how do they respond?
 And so what makes us different?

 Not to compare us in an animalistic way, but just to compare that instinct of how we can respond and feel that wartime posture, that attack.
 How do you expect us to navigate that, right?
 And, you know, I think mamas all turn into mama bears.
 Well, those who have the heart.
 Racially, there's differences there.

-It's a level of exhaust though, for sure.
+It's a level of exhaust, for sure.
 It's like, dang — even communication with the families have to be different.
 We can't just use our phones.
 We use alternative encrypted systems.
 I can only trust family and friends to do deliveries and drop-offs because I don't know if folks can be trusted outside of that for these vulnerable communities.
-So it's just like this positioning of heightened anxiety 24/7.
-More than we already have in our nervous systems.
-I feel like Black women, our nervous systems are already shot.

 I'm more careful with what I say.
 I'm more aware of my surroundings.
-But I feel like because Black folks have operated under surveillance for so long, this does not feel different to us.
+But I feel because Black folks have operated under surveillance for so long, this does not feel different to us.
 This is not anything that's like, "Oh, I gotta look out for a cop.
 I need a whistle."
 We've always known how to operate and move around these situations — incognito or straight in their face.

 So honestly, no. I feel like we know how this shit goes.
 We've been saying this.
 We've been trying to let people know how we need to move to get away from this surveillance so it didn't get to this point.

-I mean, when you go over North and you walk in or you're driving through, ni**as will look at your car, be like, "Who are you?"
-We've been doing this, you know?
-Like... if your car looks unfamiliar?
-"Who are you?"
-The whole way through.
 So, not really, you know?
 I think if anything it just makes me annoyed that it took this for people to pay attention to what we've done, what we've tried to build, what we've tried to say, what our ancestors been trying to say.
 Fannie Lou Hamer would be laughing at ni**as, honestly.
 She would be laughing at every single person right now, like, "You're saying what right now?
 Right now?
 You're saying it now?"

 The shock value isn't hitting us the same and that's something I had to work through.
 I'm like, "Am I an insensitive bitch?"
 Like, "Am I — is there something wrong with me?"
 And no, our nervous systems have been wired for this generationally and that's a different type of nervous system to be wired through.